The-Philomath/LearningCurve/Articles/SystemDesign/Basic.md

 _Vertical Partitioning_ or(_Feature based Partitioning_) divide DB based upon features like all house number goes into one DB. all resident names goes into another.
 Problem which this method is that if the DB size increased further then we may need to partition DBs further.

-_Directory based Partitioning_ Its a loosely coupled approach to create a lookup table or service or server which knows current partitioning schema and abstract it away from the DB access code.
+_Directory based Partitioning_ Its a loosely coupled approach to create a lookup table or service or server(known as directory server) which knows current partitioning schema and abstract it away from the DB access code.
 But here we will introduce a single point failure like directory server.

 **Partitioning Criteria:-**